Pentemont Abbey: Paris (1672–1790)

 In Paris the abbey took up residence in a former convent, recently suppressed, of the Sisters of the Incarnate Word, located on Rue de Grenelle at the current site of the abbey.
 The sisters dedicated themselves to the education of young women and later added rooms in which women of good standing could find rest.
 The abbey quickly acquired a distinguished reputation and by the time of its dissolution in 1790 had revenues of 58,000 livres, a great sum for the era.

 The final abbess, Marie III Catherine de Béthisy de Mézières, spent 45 years and a great deal of money rebuilding and expanding the abbey.
 A competition for plans for a reconstruction attracted multiple proposals including one from the royal architect, François II Franque, which drew praise from Denis Diderot in the Encyclopédie for its combination of grandeur and simplicity.
 The winning proposal, however, was from Pierre Contant d'Ivry.

-The many famous students educated at the abbey included the noted abbess and princess Louise Adélaïde de Bourbon, and Louise d'Esparbès de Lussan, the mistress of the Count of Artois, the future Charles X of France.
-Thomas Jefferson's daughters Martha and Mary were both educated at the Pentemont Abbey while he was Minister to France.
+The many famous students educated at the abbey included the noted abbess and princess Louise Adélaïde de Bourbon, and Louise d'Esparbès de Lussan, the mistress of the Count of Artois, the future King Charles X. Thomas Jefferson's daughters Martha and Mary were both educated at the Pentemont Abbey while he was Minister to France.
 Their entry into the school was sponsored by the wife of the Marquis de Lafayette.
 The future first lady Abigail Adams was shocked that Jefferson would send his girls to a Catholic school but he assured her that there were many Protestants at the abbey.
 Conditions were austere for the students, despite the presence of three princesses, with no fires until the water froze and a prohibition on speaking outside of class and recreation.
 Her time at the school led Martha, nicknamed Patsy, to write a letter to her father expressing her desire to become a nun.
 Jefferson quickly removed his daughters from the care of the convent.

 The abbey also provided elegant apartments to highborn women seeking independence from families or difficult marriages.
 The ladies were free to come and go as they liked, with constraints on the hours allowed outside the convent, often had their children and servants with them, and spent their evenings socializing and commiserating in the abbey's salons.
 One such resident was Joséphine de Beauharnais, the future Empress of France, during her separation from her first husband, Alexandre de Beauharnais.
 The court granted her temporary independence from her husband and required her to stay at Pentemont with her children at the expense of Alexandre.
 It is also speculated that James Smithson, the founder of the Smithsonian Institution, who was born in Paris the illegitimate son of the Duke of Northumberland, was born in the Pentemont Abbey, as it had strong connections to the Duke, whose illegitimate daughters it educated.